-This Center for Digital Society and Data Studies supports a wide variety of research and hosts scholars that care most about addressing big challenges related to disinformation in the news, privacy concerns in a big-data era, democratization of artificial intelligence, bias or discrimination in machine learning, information access in under-connected communities or societies, digitizing data for broadened use and protection, computational arts, and more!
-Please see our research page for current scholalry foci, and if you would like to discuss CDSDS or its activites, please contact the Director: firstname.lastname@example.org.
+This Center for Digital Society and Data Studies supports a wide variety of research and hosts scholars that care most about addressing big challenges related to today's Internet of Things (IoT), disinformation in the news, privacy concerns in a big-data era, democratization of artificial intelligence, bias or discrimination in machine learning, information access in under-connected communities or societies, digitizing data for broadened use and protection, and more!
+Please see our research page for current scholarly foci, and if you would like to discuss CDSDS or its activities, please contact the Director: email@example.com.

-The Center’s mission is to maximize the positive outcomes afforded by communications and computing technology while minimizing the risks inherent in the use of these technologies.
-The development of actionable plans and new understandings of underlying psychological, social, and technical processes will lead to changing policies tied to technological innovations.
+The Center’s mission is to maximize the positive outcomes afforded by emerging analytical tools and information technologies, while minimizing the risks presented by these new opportunities.
+The development of actionable plans and new understandings of underlying psychological, social, and technical processes will lead to changing policies tied to technological innovations, and will lead to improved tools over time.

 The Center’s objectives include:

-• providing usefull insight and research findings that are relevent for both academics and non scholars working on applied problems in non-academic settings,
+• providing useful insight and research findings that are relevant for both academics and non-scholars working on applied problems in non-academic settings,

 • bringing together academics, public intellectuals, and community partners to engage in conversation and debate about where our collective research and policy should go as it relates to the rapidly changing digital world.ink sends e-mail)